 A. Visiting Hours for Buildings

-During the summer season, Independence Hall, the Liberty Bell Center, and the Independence Visitor Center may be open from 9:00 a.m. to 7:00 p.m.
-(NOTE - The actual hours and the beginning and ending dates may vary from year to year due to available staffing.
-Check the park’s website for up to date information: www.nps.gov/inde or call 215-965-2305.
+During the summer season, Independence Hall, the Liberty Bell Center and the Independence Visitor Center may be open from 9:00 a.m. to 7:00 p.m.
+NOTE - The actual hours and the beginning and ending dates may vary from year to year due to available staffing.
+Check the park’s website for up-to-date information: www.nps.gov/inde or call 215-965-2305.
 You may also check at the Independence Visitor Center on the day of your visit.)

 Except for the changes listed herein, the Independence Visitor Center is open daily from 9:00 a.m. to 5:00 p.m.

-On Christmas Eve park buildings close at 3:00 p.m.
+On Christmas Eve, park buildings close at 3:00 p.m.

-B. Buildings Public Access
+B. Public Access to Buildings

 The Superintendent has determined that public access to some park buildings and grounds may be prohibited or restricted for one or more of the following reasons.
 Access restrictions to buildings and grounds noted in this section and the following section are coded to reference one of the below justifications: